 As I walked into our apartment, I noticed there was something unusual in the silence that dominated the space.
 I reached out for the light switch but before I knew it the bulb sparked and abruptly exploded.
 “Fuck!”
 I shouted as I jumped back, startled.

 I hobbled to the bedroom.
 It was empty.
 The bed was made and looked like it hadn’t been touched in ages.
 Where was she?
 I considered calling her but felt that it would be the quickest defeat in my entire life.
-I made my way to the kitchen to check if there were any leftovers from last night’s diner.
+I made my way to the kitchen to check if there were any leftovers from last night’s dinner.
 She had them all packed neatly in Tupperware containers in the fridge.
-I was about to take one out to heat it in the microwave when I thought: Fuck it; I’m having junk food.
-I ordered a double Big Tasty large meal and ate it in front of a cheap Hollywood action movie that I slept to afterwards.
+I was about to take one out to heat it in the microwave when I thought: Fuck it.
+I ordered a double Big Tasty large meal and ate it in front of a cheap Hollywood action flick that I slept while watching afterwards.

-I woke up to a horrible acidic sensation in my stomach.
-I took a Rennie and glanced at my watch.
+I woke up to a horrible heartburn.
+I took an antacid and glanced at my watch.
 It was noon.
 I had originally intended to skip work today, but I despised the image of Huda coming home to find me waiting.
 I decided to take a shower and make up my mind later.

-In the lecture hall my mind wandered to thoughts of Huda.
+In class my mind again wandered to thoughts of her.
 I wondered where she could be, listed all the possibilities in my head.
-It occurred to me that it was actually humiliating that I have no idea whatsoever where my wife had spent her night.
-The spread through my brain cells until I no longer go on with the lecture.
+It occurred to me that it was actually humiliating that I had no idea whatsoever where my wife had spent her night.
+The thought spread through my brain cells until I could no longer go on with the lecture.
 I told my students I was exhausted and excused myself.
 I called Huda as soon as I was in my office.
-Her phone was still off, and my battery was about to die as well.
+Her phone was still off, and my battery was about to die.
 I had some time to kill before taking the shuttle back into the city, so I thought I’d rest my body on the couch for a while.
 I didn’t realize I’d fallen asleep until I heard Laila’s voice.